MBAllely/scrabble/readme.md

 ## Description

-_This simple web app will take a word and return the score in scrabble of that word.
-It was built using Silex, Twig, and PhpUnit._
+This simple web app will take a word and return the score in scrabble of that word.
+It was built using Silex, Twig, and PhpUnit.

 ## Setup/Installation Requirements

-1. _Fork and clone this repository from_ [gitHub](https://github.com/MBAllely/scrabble.git).
+1. Fork and clone this repository from_ [gitHub](https://github.com/MBAllely/scrabble.git).
-2. Navigate to the root directory of the project in which ever CLI shell you are using and run the command: __composer install__ .
+2. Navigate to the root directory of the project in which ever CLI shell you are using and run the command: __composer install__ _.
 3. Create a local server in the /web directory within the project folder using the command: __php -S localhost:8000__ (assuming you are using a mac).
 4. Open the directory http://localhost:8000 in any standard web browser.

 ## Known Bugs

-_No known bugs at this time._
+No known bugs at this time.

 ## Support and contact details

-_If you have any questions, concerns, or feedback, please contact the author through_ [gitHub](https://github.com/MBAllely/scrabble.git).
+If you have any questions, concerns, or feedback, please contact the author through [gitHub](https://github.com/MBAllely/scrabble.git).

 ## Technologies Used

-_This web application was created using the_  [Silex micro-framework](http://silex.sensiolabs.org/)_, as well _[Twig](http://twig.sensiolabs.org/), a template engine for php.
+This web application was created using the  [Silex micro-framework](http://silex.sensiolabs.org/), as well [Twig](http://twig.sensiolabs.org/), a template engine for php.

 ### License